Teen Namiko Liu graduated from ArtCenter College of Design in Pasadena, California

 In addition, she also teaches painting.

-In 2010, she launched Paper Engine creative design studio in dimensional works of fine art media.
+She launched Paper Engine creative design studio specializing dimensional works of fine art media.

 Her designs can be found at the Museum of Modern Art.